xd2287/transformers/docs/source/en/model_doc/camembert.md

 This model was contributed by [camembert](https://huggingface.co/camembert).
 The original code can be found [here](https://camembert-model.fr/).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [camembert](https://huggingface.co/models?other=camembert)

 ## Documentation resources

 - [Text classification task guide](../tasks/sequence_classification)